-ASU experts say US needs to shift healthcare emphasis to pay for valueDecember 12th, 2012 in Health /
+ASU experts say US needs to shift healthcare emphasis to pay for valueDecember 12, 2012 in Medicine & Health / Health

 Regardless of what you think about the Affordable Care Act (ACA), also called Obama Care, healthcare in the U.S. needs a major overhaul.
 That overhaul began with ACA, and now additional changes are going to be needed in order to make healthcare more economically sustainable in the U.S.